predictable-labs/ryumem/PRODUCT_ROADMAP.md

 | Streaming & Async | Medium | Medium | 🟢 Low |
 | Plugin System | Low | High | 🟢 Low |
 | Export Formats | Low | Low | 🟢 Low |

+## Usecases

+Basically, gathering relavant information from memory and sending it to

+- Get employe benefits information for a certain user (user's history is mostly static and store with us)
+    - Out of pocket health insurance charges
+    - co payment calculation in given scenarios for the users
+- Health/medicine??
+- what value is a tool providing in your agentic flow, so that your LLM can decide which tool to call